bahrus/xtal-element/README.md

 Note the abbreviation "PE".
 That stands for Properties/Events.

 The array [,{click:[changeCount, 'dataset.d', parseInt]}] is a nested tuple.
-The first, undefined element allow us to set prop vals.
+The first, undefined (in this case) member of the tuple allows us to set prop vals.

 The second element of the tuple is a mapping of declarative event handling.